Library Collectors’ Council

 The Library Collectors' Council is a group of major donors who help direct the growth of the collections through active involvement in the acquisition process.

-The Library Collectors’ Council is a group of 39 families who help support acquisitions.
-It was formed to augment the collections by helping to purchase materials that the institution otherwise could not afford.
+The Library Collectors’ Council is a group of 43 families who assist in the development of the collections by supporting the purchase of important works that the Library would not otherwise be able to afford.

 Highlights of the newly purchased materials:

 John Muir, Herbert W. Gleason, and the portrayal of American landscapes

 William F. Badé (1871–1936), extra illustrated 10-volume edition of The Writings of John Muir (1916–1924), incorporating 10 color frontispieces, 10 handwritten manuscripts and 260 original photographs by Herbert W. Gleason (1855–1937).
 New York: Houghton Mifflin Co., 1916–1924.
 The Huntington Library, Art Collections, and Botanical Gardens.